doggo4242/pastef/README.md

-# AWall
+# ~~AWall~~ i need a new name
+A code formatting and pastebinning discord bot.
+Formats codeblocks and/or uploads them to a paste service when a message is reacted to with any pen emoji (formats) or a paperclip emoji (pastebins).
-An anti-codewall discord bot.
-Replaces and formats codeblocks 14 lines or longer with a link to a [pastecord](https://pastecord.com).
+~~An anti-codewall discord bot.
+Replaces and formats codeblocks 14 lines or longer with a link to a [pastecord](https://pastecord.com).~~

 # Usage
 Docker image coming soon.